All Episodes

 I certainly haven't spent the time that you can see spent on it on cable news.

-And so I asked myself why.
+And so I asked myself, why?

-And I think it's not that I don't care, please do not think that.
+And I think it's not that I don't care.

 It's that I just don't believe anything going on right now.

-I I think all of this is smoke and mirrors.
+I think all of this is smoke and mirrors.

 I just refuse to be drawn in to the daily media soap opera.

-Because I'm telling you all of this, what's going on right now is an effort by the Democrats in the White House and the media to prop up Obama's chops as a foreign policy president who is not bothered at all by engaging in military activity.
+Because I'm telling you, all of this, what's going on right now is an effort by the Democrats in the White House and the media to prop up Obama's chops as a foreign policy president who is not bothered at all by engaging in military activity.

-It is an effort they're trying to suck everybody in to get them talking about that aspect of the as always.
+They're trying to suck everybody in to get them talking about that aspect of the, as always, it's about Obama.

 Will Obama do this?